Barbel Fish – The African Sharptooth Catfish

 Fishing For Barbel

 These are the most commonly caught species in Lake Kariba.
 When it comes to catching this fish, a wide range of techniques as well as bait can be used.

-This includes bait fishing with live as well as dead baits, lure fishing and fly fishing.
+This includes bait fishing with living as well as dead baits, lure fishing, and fly fishing.

-Some baits used are tilapia, carp and paper mouth, other baits to use include frogs (platanna), bread, worms, mealies (corn pips), day old chickens and meaty baits like braai meat or raw chicken livers.
+The best bait to catch barbel are tilapia, carp, and paper mouth, other baits to use include frogs (platanna), bread, worms, mealies (corn pips), day old chickens, and meaty baits like braai meat or raw chicken livers.

 Be careful as it will wrap around any obstruction in the water such as rocks and trees and other water plants.